Updated Mar 31, 2026§ For Everyday Items

-Ekster Tracker Card Review: Real-World Testing Verdict
+Ekster Tracker Card Review: Worth It for Slim Wallets?

-Disclosure: HotAirTag earns a small commission on qualifying Amazon purchases at no extra cost to you.
+HotAirTag earns a small commission on qualifying Amazon purchases at no extra cost to you.
 All picks are independently selected.
 Read our full affiliate disclosure.

 Ekster’s Tracker Card slides into any wallet for Bluetooth tracking without changing your carry.
-We tested one for 6 weeks.

 • 2.1 mm thin and 18 grams, fits any card slot without adding noticeable bulk